The Future is Agentic: Definitions, Perspectives, and Open Challenges of Multi-Agent Recommender Systems: Operational Challenges and Evaluation Agenda

 \subsubsection{Illustrative Incidents.}

-Well-publicised failures, such as Snapchat’s GPT-powered assistant providing harmful advice to a minor, or historical “bomb-making” item bundles on Amazon underline the reputational and legal risks of insufficient control. \cite{businessinsider2024characterai, apnews2017amazonbundles} While these cases did not involve full multi-agent architectures, they foreshadow the compounded risk when multiple autonomous LLMs exchange information without a unifying compliance layer.
+Well-publicised failures, such as Character.AI’s AI-powered assistant providing harmful advice to a minor, or historical “bomb-making” item bundles on Amazon underline the reputational and legal risks of insufficient control. \cite{businessinsider2024characterai, apnews2017amazonbundles} While these cases did not involve full multi-agent architectures, they foreshadow the compounded risk when multiple autonomous LLMs exchange information without a unifying compliance layer.